Shrinidhi01-jainuniv/-100dayscodingchallenge/README.md

 Problem Statement:A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
 Given price lists for keyboards and USB drives and a budget, find the cost to buy them.
 If it is not possible to buy both items,-1 return .

+📌 Day 27: Angry Professor

+Problem Statement: A Discrete Mathematics professor has a class of students.
+Frustrated with their lack of discipline, the professor decides to cancel class if fewer than some number of students are present when class starts.
+Arrival times go from on time (arrival time <=0) to arrived late (arrival time>0).